jzleetcode/jzleetcode.github.io/src/content/blog/design-event-loop-reactor-concurrency.md

 Under Unix, the "everything is a file" paradigm naturally leads to a file-based event loop.
 Reading from and writing to files, inter-process communication, network communication, and device control are all achieved using file I/O, with the target identified by a file descriptor.
 The select and poll system calls allow a set of file descriptors to be monitored for a change of state, e.g., when data becomes available to be read.

+NodeJs event loop has six phases (see nodejs doc link in references):

+1. timers: this phase executes callbacks scheduled by `setTimeout()` and `setInterval()`.
+2. pending callbacks: executes I/O callbacks deferred to the next loop iteration.
+3. idle, prepare: only used internally.
+4. poll: retrieve new I/O events; execute I/O related callbacks (almost all with the exception of close callbacks, the ones scheduled by timers, and `setImmediate()`); node will block here when appropriate.
+5. check: `setImmediate()` callbacks are invoked here.
+6. close callbacks: some close callbacks, e.g. `socket.on('close', ...)`.

 ## Actor Model vs. Reactor Pattern

 They both use event loops.